neuroinformatics-unit/NeuroBlueprint/docs/source/get-started.md

 # Get Started

-(some introduction)
+Getting started with data standardisation can feel overwhelming at first.
+Although the benefits of standardising data are significant, learning a new folder structure takes time and can initially introduce friction.

+This section introduces tools that automate data standardisation with **NeuroBlueprint**, helping make it easier to create, manage, and work with standardised projects.

 ## Tools

 (datashuttle-section)=
 ### datashuttle

-Getting started with NeuroBlueprint, we have introduced a very nice tool called datashuttle.
-Datashuttle provides a graphical user interface or Python API to create, validate and transfer NeuroBlueprint-organised folders.
+datashuttle is a tool for automating the creation of **NeuroBlueprint** folder structures.
+It also provides convenient features for transferring data between machines and validating **NeuroBlueprint** datasets.

+datashuttle can be used through either a graphical user interface or a Python API.
-datashuttle makes getting started with NB folder structure very easy - check out the installation and get started and you can quickly create a new project through the GUI:
+The GUI makes it easy to get started with the **NeuroBlueprint** folder structure and quickly create a new project.
+I
 ```{image} /_static/datashuttle-demo-dark.gif
 :class: only-dark
 :alt: Datashuttle usage GIF